fungl164/JConsole/README.md

-# JConsole - An ultra light-weight Java console
+# JConsole - An ultra light-weight Java console app
 -------------------------------------

 This is a general-purpose system console app built primarily so I wouldn't